EB-5 Green Card Timeline from China in 2026: How Long Does It Actually Take?

 The September 2026 Deadline Changes the Calculus

-The RIA includes a grandfathering provision: any I-526E filed on or before September 30, 2026, receives statutory protection against future program lapses.
+The RIA includes a grandfathering provision under INA Section 203(b)(5)(S), as amended by the RIA: any I-526E filed on or before September 30, 2026, receives statutory protection against future program lapses.
 If Congress fails to reauthorize EB-5 in 2027, petitions filed before that date must continue to be adjudicated.
 Petitions filed after October 1, 2026, have no such protection.
-Filing in Q2 or Q3 of 2026 also locks in the current $800,000 investment threshold.
+Filing in Q2 or Q3 of 2026 puts the petition before the statutory deadline but does not by itself guarantee future investment terms.

 If you are targeting a 2026 filing, the source of funds documentation needs to start now — it takes longer than most investors expect.